Overview

 Ophthalmic Clinician Data Access (OCDA) Application

-A new application hosted on the TURAS system – OCDA – has been rolled out to optometrists/OMPs who have a NHS email account, providing them with access to the data held about them by Health Boards in relation to GOS and CGS.
+The OCDA application (which is hosted on the TURAS system) is available to all optometrists/OMPs who have a NHS email account, providing them with access to the data held about them by Health Boards in relation to GOS and CGS.

-OCDA currently provides optometrists/OMPs with the means to submit specified data change requests to Health Boards on a system to system basis.
-Further information on this functionality is set out in paragraphs 8-11 of PCA(O)2025(06).
-This data change request functionality will be expanded in due course to cover all data held by Health Boards about optometrists/OMPs in relation to GOS and CGS provision.
-In the meantime, data change requests that cannot be made via OCDA should be emailed to the relevant organisation as set out in OCDA.
+OCDA also provides optometrists/OMPs with the means to submit specified data change requests to Health Boards on a system to system basis.
+Data change requests that cannot be made via OCDA should be emailed to the relevant organisation as set out in OCDA.

 Guidance to support optometrists/OMPs in using OCDA can be accessed via this link: OCDA - Clinician User Guide